OpenBeacon/OpenBeacon/README.md

 What we could really use is some sort of existing, fair system for identifying organizations and then allow them define their own id allocation within their organization identifier.
-How about domains and URIs?
+How about domains and URLs?

 Now we've got no central database that needs to be maintained and we automatically get a way to get more information about that beacon.